Shane Emmett

-Shane Emmett (born 4 January 1976) is an Australian actor, presenter and film-maker.
+Shane Emmett is an Australian actor, television presenter, and filmmaker.

-Early life
+Early life and education

-Emmett was born in Gosford, NSW, to Michael and Laraine Emmett, and grew up in Umina Beach on the Central Coast of New South Wales.
-He is the third of four children (Lesley, Belinda, and Matthew).
+Shane Emmett was born in Gosford, NSW, to Michael and Laraine Emmett, and grew up in Umina Beach on the Central Coast of New South Wales.

 Emmett attended St John The Baptist primary school in Woy Woy and St Edward's Christian Brothers College and Corpus Christi College, graduating in 1993.